AlexQuigley/S.C.I.P.E./README.md

 -> npm install dotenv

 # How To Start
-To start the bot WITH auto-reboots after code is updated, type 'nodemon' in the terminal
+To start the bot WITH auto-reboots after code is updated, type 'nodemon' in the terminal.
 If nodemon does not work then you can also use 'node .' or 'node src/index.js' to start the bot via the cmd line.

 S.C.I.P.E. will output: "SCIPE (Skippy)#7016 is online." when the bot is running correctly